 Genome-wide association studies (GWAS), next-generation sequencing (NGS) and other high-throughput platforms are generating large amounts of data.
-A challenge facing researchers is how to efficiently analyze and interpret data, reduce false-positives, link to clinic phenotypes, and unravel underlying molecular mechanisms to ultimately benefit our patients.
+A challenge facing researchers is how to efficiently analyze and interpret data, reduce false-positives, link to clinical phenotypes, and unravel underlying molecular mechanisms to ultimately benefit patients.
 Dr. Wang's strategy is to develop more-reliable computational tools for prediction, followed by experimental validation.

 - Genetic variants and diseases.
 Dr. Wang is developing algorithms to efficiently call germline and somatic mutations from NGS data, build databases for genetic variants from GWAS, and develop novel methods to annotate and prioritize these variants — particularly regulatory variants.

 - Data integration and network biology.
-Dr. Wang is interested in integrative analysis of multiomics data for gene regulatory network inference and the detection of cancer driver genes.
+Dr. Wang is interested in integrative analysis of multi-omics data for gene regulatory network inference and the detection of cancer driver genes.
 He is particularly experienced in using publicly available big data to infer functions and interactions of variants, genes and pathways.

 Significance to patient care

-- Associate editor, Human Heredity, 2016-present
+- Associate editor, Human Heredity, 2021-present

-- Academic editor, PLoS One, 2013-present
+- Academic editor, PLOS One, 2013-present

-- Top 1% cited researcher, Thomson Reuters Essential Science Indicator, 2013-2014
+- Top 1% cited researcher, Thomson Reuters Essential Science Indicators, 2013-2014

-- Recipient, Outstanding Young Researcher Award, The University of Hong Kong, 2011-2012
+- Recipient, Outstanding Young Researcher Award, University of Hong Kong, 2011-2012